 Example 7: How often to clean?

 A 200-foot segment of 8-inch VCP serves the sewer needs of a suburban street.
 Given its age and past experience, the chance of unexpected failure of this pipe segment within the next ten years is about two percent.
 Internal and community costs of an unexpected failure of this type of sewer, over and above the cost of a planned replacement, is \$50 per foot, or \$10,000-and this assumes that the entire segment would need to be replaced.
 How often should your department CCTV this pipe if CCTV inspection costs \$1.25 per foot?

-any one year is 0.1 (once i n ten ye \$10,000. of structural failure of this pipe segment in ears) times 0.02 (two percent chance), or So the risk cost of ownership arising from
+Let's do the numbers: The probability of structural failure of this pipe segment in any one year is 0.1 (once in ten years) times 0.02 (two percent chance), or 0.002.
+The cost of failure is \$10,000.
+So the risk cost of ownership arising from structural failure is \$20 per year.

 The cost of averting the unexpected failure is 200 feet times \$1.25 per foot or \$250.
 So a reasonable CCTV frequency is 12.5 years (\$250 divided by \$20 per year), because then you are spending \$250 to avert a total of \$250 in risk costs.

 2% ten-year failure probability

 divide by: 10 years

 one-year failure probability

 times: failure cost (consequence)

 distante instante annual risk cost

 divide into: CCTV cost (avoids the risk)

 12.5 years of avoided risk cost

 needed to cost-justify CCTV